SeBassTian23/ESP32-WeatherStation/README.md

 - **Power**
   - Adafruit [USB / DC / Solar Lithium Ion/Polymer charger](https://www.adafruit.com/product/390)
   - Waveshare [Solar Panel (6V 5W)](https://www.waveshare.com/solar-panel-6v-5w.htm)
-  - 5V DC DC Converter Step Up Power Supply [e.g. AliExpress](https://www.aliexpress.com/item/32635991770.html)
+  - 5V DC-DC Converter Step Up Power Supply [e.g. AliExpress](https://www.aliexpress.com/item/32635991770.html)
   - 3 AA LiPO batteries in a simple battery case with an On/Off switch

 ## Updates

 - Adafruit LiPO battery has been replaced with a simple battery holder for 3 AA batteries.
-In my case I use the LiPO []() which seem to work better under cold conditions.
+In my case I, use the LiPO []() which seems to work better under cold conditions.
 The existing wiring can remain the same.
 - Adafruit [Huzzah32 ESP32 Feather](https://learn.adafruit.com/adafruit-huzzah32-esp32-feather/overview) has been replaced with EzSBC's [ESP32-based Feather Breakout and Development Board](https://www.ezsbc.com/product/esp32-feather/) which has the same functionality and pinout as the Adafruit board, but a much lower deep sleep current.
 - The PMS5003 was replaced by a PMS7003 since it stopped working.
 - Switch from the [Arduino-IDE](https://www.arduino.cc/) to [PlatformIO](https://platformio.org/).